rorynolan/nandb/README.md

 Installation
 ------------

 This is slightly painful but you'll only have to do it once.
+First of all, if you're on Ubuntu (similarly for other linux), you need to do:

+    sudo apt-get install libssl-dev libtiff5-dev libfftw3-dev libcurl4-openssl-dev libxml2-dev

 Open R and run:

 ``` r
 install.packages("devtools")